GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 7.c Boasting about good works is nothing

-If you are not in Christ, you are a child of the world whose ruler is Satan.
-He deceives people and seeks to destroy us.
+If you are not in Christ, you are a child of the world whose ruler is Satan—in short, those in the world belong to Satan.
 (1 John 5:19; Ephesians 2:2; John 12:31).

 “But to all who did receive Him, He gave them the right to be children of God, to those who believe in His name, who were born, not of blood, or the will of the flesh, or the will of man, but God.”
 (John 1:12-13)